Shenzhen Municipal People's Government

-The Shenzhen Provincial People's Government is the municipal administrative agency of Shenzhen.
-It is officially elected by the Shenzhen Provincial People's Congress and is formally responsible to the Municipal People's Congress and its Standing Committee.
+The Shenzhen Municipal People's Government is the municipal administrative agency of Shenzhen.
+It is officially elected by the Shenzhen Municipal People's Congress and is formally responsible to the Municipal People's Congress and its Standing Committee.
 The municipal government is headed by a mayor, currently Qin Weizhong.
 Under the country's one-party system, the mayor is subordinate to the secretary of the Shenzhen Municipal Committee of the Chinese Communist Party.